dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 error: aborting due to previous error
 ```

-This error is really confusing, and my solution for it is not going to be much better, but bear with me.
+This error is really confusing, and my solution for it is not going to be much better, but stick with me.

 The origin of this error is the `Arc<T>`.
 If we want an `Arc<T>` to implement `Send`, the `T` contained in it must implement BOTH `Send` and `Sync`.
+It makes sense that `T` would need to implement `Send`, but why does `T` need to be `Sync`?
-This is because the data the `Arc<T>` is holding will be shared by anyone who can access the `Arc<T>`.
+Basically, this is because the data the `Arc<T>` is holding will be shared by anyone who can access the `Arc<T>`.
+An `Arc` can be `clone`ed at any time, so, if we are allowed to pass it to other threads, it must also be safe for multiple threads to access the underlying data at the same time.

 We could add the `Sync` constraint to our type `T` to resolve this problem, but does this really make any sense?
 Nowhere in our application will a message be accessible by more than one thread at a time.

-When the UI thread creates a new message, it immediately lets go of all of its access to the underlying data, by moving the value into the channel.
+When the UI thread creates a new message, it immediately surrenders all access to the underlying data, by moving the value into the channel.
-Once the realtime thread gets a hold of the data, it will be the only thread that can access the data until the data needs to be freed.
+Once the realtime thread has the data, it will be the only thread that actually accesses the data until the data needs to be freed.
-The GC also holds references to the underlying data, but it will never actually access the data, until it frees it.
+The GC also is holding a reference to data, but it will never actually touch the data in any way, until it frees it.
-But, when the GC thread frees the memory holding the data, we know that there will be no other references to the memory in the program.
+When the GC thread frees the memory holding the data, we know that there will be no other references to the memory in the program.

 I might be wrong about this (please let me know if I am), but I think that we don't actually *need* the type `T` to be `Sync`.
-The compiler will never let us get away with this (because it doesn't know all of these properties, but we can let it know that it should trust us), with a new struct:
+The compiler will never let us get away with this (because it doesn't know all of these properties) but we can let it know that it should trust us, with a new struct:

 ```rust
 struct TrustMe<T> {